 Category 2: When notified of any of the actions listed under Category 2, the adult in charge will ascertain the relevant facts and, with concurrence from the U of I Extension staff, will notify the participant of the action and any supporting evidence.
 The participant will be allowed an opportunity to answer the allegations and, if necessary, law enforcement officials will be notified.
 While facts are being verified, the participant will be removed from the 4-H activity/event and be under direct supervision of an adult chaperone.
-The parent or guardian of the participants who violate curfew, use vehicles without authorization, or leave the site of the event (as outlined in Category 2, letters a, b, c) will be notified of the actions by the participant.
+The parent or guardian of the participants who violate curfew, use vehicles without authorization, or leave the site of the event (as outlined in Category 2, letters a, b, c) will be notified of the actions by the participants.
 The parent or guardian must immediately remove the participant from the activity, at the parent's or guardian's expense.
-Participants.
-Upon receiving a second warning, the parent or guardian will be notified of the behavior and must make arrangements for removal of the participant from the activity, at the parent or guardian will be notified of the behavior and must make arrangements for removal of the participant from the activity, at the parent or guardian will be notified of the behavior and must make arrangements for removal of the participant from the activity, at the parent or guardian will be notified of the behavior and must make arrangements for removal of the participant from the activity, at the parent's or guardian's expense.
+Participants who exhibit conduct as described in Category 2, letter d-i, will receive a verbal and written warning (initialed by the adult and participant).
+Upon receiving a second warning, the parent or guardian will be notified of the behavior and must make arrangements for removal of the participant from the activity, at the parent or and must make arrangements for removal of the participant from the activity at the parent or and must make arrangements for removal of the participant from the activity at the parent or and must make arrangements for removal of the participant from the activity at the parent's or guardian's expense.